phate09/drl_continuous_control/README.md

 A positive reward is given when the agent reach a moving goal, so the aim of the agent is to reach the goal and keep the goal within reach for as much time as possible

+The project is part of the Udacity deep learning course

 ## Table of contents